pixavier/mqtt4snap/README.md

 PubSub architectures can be considered as a generalization of Client-server architectures:

 - An asynchronoys request-response can be converted into synchronous with a response waiting semaphore based mechanism.
-- Synchronous request-response can be emulated in PubSub with a one-time subscription and a waiting semaphore.
+- Synchronous request-response can be emulated in PubSub with a one-time subscription (one-to-one) and a waiting semaphore.
 - PubSub can be emulated in Client-server if all agents can play both client and server roles.

 Waiting semaphores can be improved adding timeout management.